<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=668213823346747&amp;ev=PageView&amp;noscript=1">

 "A graduate research assistantship will allow you to immerse yourself in your research and be fully engaged.
 In turn, this will allow you to have a higher understanding at a faster rate enabling you to ask certain questions which will be vital to one’s growth in their particular research field and on a personal level."—Cullen Boyle, Mechanical and Aerospace Engineering, PhD

-4. Exercise Physiology
+4. Find Out if Exercise Physiology Is a Fit

 Quincy Hathaway, Exercise Physiology, PhD Student